nitsuj11595/ExampleLibrary/README.md

 # ExampleLibrary for Processing

-Sample library for Processing with MAKEFILE for easier development.
+Sample library for Processing with *Makefile* for easier development.

 Library may be cloned into your **sketchbook/libraries/** directory, or downloaded from the **.zip** file